Revival-fire/Linux_Administration_prj/LAMP_Prj.md

 ## LAMP LAB (GUIDE)

-### Below are screen shots of all the steps taken and the results of the LAMP project as outlined in the lab guide.
+### Below are screen shots of all the steps taken and the results of th   e LAMP project as outlined in the lab guide.

 ![images](./images/pr5-cmd1.PNG)